curleyr/CS340-OSUCourseTracker/README.md

 pip3 install -r requirements.txt
 ```

+### Ensure Data Is In Your MySQL Database
+- Navigate to DDL.SQL file in database directory and follow instructions there

 ### Running Program
 - In terminal enter the following, replacing port# with a number (e.g. 8000)
 ```bash